stanford-rc/www.sherlock.stanford.edu/src/docs/storage/data-transfer.md

 !!!
 Important "$HOME on DTNs"

-    One important difference to keep in mind when transferring files through the Sherlock DTNs is that the default destination path for files, unless specified, is the user `$SCRATCH` directory, not `$HOME`.
+    One important difference to keep in mind when transfering files through the Sherlock DTNs is that the default destination path for files, unless specified, is the user `$SCRATCH` directory, not `$HOME`.